 7. Steven Spielberg (New York) $7.1B

 The director established new primary residency in New York City on January 1, 2026.
-Representatives cited a desire to be closer to family, but the timing — landing exactly on the residency snapshot date — led fiscal analysts to include him in the tax-motivated cohort.
-New York imposes its own high income tax rates, so the move was about breaking California residency rather than finding a low-tax haven.
+His representatives cited a desire to be closer to family, but the timing placed him exactly on the residency snapshot date, leading fiscal analysts to include him in the tax-motivated cohort.
+New York carries its own high income tax rates, so the move was about breaking California residency rather than seeking a low-tax haven.

 The Counterexample, and the Audit Risk

-Those who did leave may still face a fight.
-The California Franchise Tax Board’s “close connection” residency audits can challenge domicile claims, and the agency completed 520 residency audits in 2023, more than double its 2019 pace.
-Constitutional questions also loom: because the tax applies retroactively to anyone who was a resident as of January 1, 2026, legal challenges are widely expected if the measure passes.
+Those who left may still face a fight.
+The California Franchise Tax Board’s “close connection” residency audits scrutinize physical presence, retained business interests, and family ties to challenge domicile claims.
+The FTB completed 520 residency audits in 2023, more than double its 2019 pace.
+Constitutional questions also loom: because the tax applies retroactively to anyone who was a California resident as of January 1, 2026, legal challenges are widely expected if the measure passes.
 In May 2026, the editorial board of The Washington Post called the initiative “self-destructive,” concluding it “has already cost the state more in lost future revenue from income taxes than it would raise.”
-The vote is now scheduled for November 3, 2026.
+By June 2026, reporting revealed that dozens of wealthy Californians opposed to the tax had organized through private Signal group chats, coordinating opposition strategy as the November vote approaches.